ptyspawn/ssp21-IKI/report.md

 ## Device time and boot nonce

 All devices, even tiny microcontrollers, are capable of maintaining some measurement of time since boot.
 This clock ticks away at some rate that is close to the rate of UTC, but with some drift.
-When UTC time synchronizaton is involved, UTC time is typically maintained as some offset from the device's internal clock.
+When UTC time synchronization is involved, UTC time is typically maintained as some offset from the device's internal clock.

-To use the clock in a PKI without UTC, we must couple the time with a `boot nonce`, i.e. a random value that is generated during device intialization and remains the same unless the device (or comms process) restarts.
+To use the clock in a PKI without UTC, we must couple the time with a `boot nonce`, i.e. a random value that is generated during device initialization and remains the same unless the device (or comms process) restarts.
 To ensure that there is a sufficiently small chance of collisions, the boot nonce shall always be a 256-bit random value pulled from some manner of cryptographically secure random number generator (CSRNG), such as `/dev/random` on Linux.
 This nonce is always paired with the device's clock to protect against replay attacks against the clock.
 This is required because when a device restarts, its clock will typically be reset